davi-costa-de-melo/todo-app-rest-api/README.md

 - `Delete a task`: You can delete a task by making a request with the DELETE method to "/tasks/:id". "id" in this case is the id of your task.
 You can only do this with the tasks in your task list, that is, with the tasks that have the information "session_id" equal to your "sessionId" cookie.

 - `Delete all done tasks`: You can delete all completed tasks by making a request with the DELETE method to "/tasks/completed".
-This will only delete the done tasks from your task list, that is, the tasks that have the information "done" equal to **false** and the information "session_id" equal to your "sessionId".
+This will only delete the done tasks from your task list, that is, the tasks that have the information "done" equal to **true** and the information "session_id" equal to your "sessionId".

 ## Technologies Used 🚀